aarhusdavid/CPSC_354_Blog/5th_entry.md

 He used this example to example how we never truly erase information from a computer.
 Whenever we overwrite a bit of information with a new value, the previous infomation <br/>
 may be lost but has not been destroyed.
 It is then pushed to the machine's thermal <br/> environment where it becomes randomized information and produces heat.

+He then explains how this is revelant to our computers today:

 'Today’s computers rely on erasing information all the time—so much so that every <br/>
  single active logic gate in conventional designs destructively overwrites its previous <br/>